 Why would you want to reduce your image size while retaining quality?

-A person could argue that why couldn’t he simply use his original image instead of reducing the size and even if he did reduce the size, why must he care about the quality?
+A person could argue that why couldn’t he simply use his original image instead of reducing the size and even if he did reduce the size, why must he care about the losing quality?

-You might have seen some websites where images appear blurry or maybe they are very crisp but take time to load, these are the two main and common reasons you must reduce image size without losing quality.
+You might have seen some websites where resize images appear blurry or maybe they are very crisp but take time to load, these are the two main and common reasons you must reduce image size without losing quality.
 Allow us to explain.

 The very first reason is sloppy resizing which would happen if you reduce image size but the quality was not maintained.
 You cannot expect your website or your blog post to grow or even impress clients by doing this, quality is everything when it comes to images.